b-lukaszuk/BS_wJ_eng/contents/toothpaste.md

 Now, based on my own observations I would say that a [cylinder](https://en.wikipedia.org/wiki/Cylinder) is a good approximation of the toothpaste that is squezed out of the tube.
-Time to define some helper functions that will help us to evaluate the amount of toothpaste on a toothbrush.
+Time to define some helper functions that will help us to evaluate the amount of a toothpaste on a toothbrush.

 ```jl